 Do Some Research

 Once you have found the perfect auction house near you or online, you would then have to do some research on what you should buy and if the items you will be buying have value.
 Luckily, the internet will provide you with everything you need to know about jewellery, so you don’t need to consult an auction expert for advice or for mentorship.
+If it is an online auction, you should pay attention to the jewelry photos.
+The in-depth guide to professional jewelry photography can be found here.

 However, if you do want to expand your knowledge in the tricks of the auction, then you might want to ask for advice from friends, loved ones, or experts that are willing to share their knowledge or their tools of the trade.